Need to modify, delete or generate data in a workspace table? Read on to learn how!

 Before you set up or modify your workspace tables, consider what data you have and how you'll use that data for analysis.
 This will help determine what data tables you want and what they should look like.

-- What's the most fundamental piece of data you will be analyzing in a workflow?
+- What's the most fundamental piece of data you will be analyzing?

-This will be the name of your table in Terra and the "root entity type" of the table that includes the workflows input data files.
+This will be the name of your table in Terra and the "root entity type" of the table that includes input data files for a workflow.
 You may categorize your data as specimens, samples, lanes of reads, and so on.
-To learn more about predefined data table types in Terra, see this article.
+To learn more about predefined data table types (the default genomic data model) in Terra, see this article.

 - Sets of entities versus entities